Timing Gates - Picking The Right Timing System For Sprint Testing In 2026

 Freelap Timing Systems use a transponder system that detects electromagnetic fields to time your sprints.
 To keep things basic, the Freelap utilizes 3 main components:

-• Freelap Transmitters: Freelap transmitters, which look like cones, are placed along the lane line on top of the track.
-These emit EMFs which are detected by Freelap chips.
+- Freelap Tx Junior Pro Transmitters: These transmitters are placed along the lane line on top of the track.
+They emit EMFs which are detected by the Freelap timing chip worn by the athlete.

-• Freelap Chip: The Freelap chip is worn by the athlete and detects the EMF sent by the transmitter.
-When passing by the cones, your time is recorded within the chip.
+- Freelap FxChip BLE: The FxChip BLE is worn by the athlete and detects the EMF sent by the transmitter.
+When passing by the transmitters, your time is recorded within the chip.
+The FxChip BLE uses a rechargeable battery and sends timing data directly to your mobile device via Bluetooth.

-The Freelap BT System is better for individual athletes who want to time their sprints, or coaches who are not timing many athletes at once.
-This system is cheaper to buy, but the BLE chips are more expensive at $249, meaning that it can get costly if you need several chips to time athletes.
+The Timing Packs and Pro BT Packs are better for individual athletes who want to time their sprints, or coaches who are not timing many athletes at once.

-The Freelap BLE System is better for coaches who are timing large groups of athletes.
-It costs more up front because you have to buy the BLE Relay Coach, but costs less to expand when you buy more chips.
-The standard FX Chip costs $149, making it cheaper to expand your timing system.
+The Pro Coach BLE Packs are better for coaches who are timing large groups of athletes.
+They cost more up front because you need the BLE Relay Coach, but the standard FX Chips are less expensive, making it cheaper to scale up.

 Other Freelap Timing System Components